 Students may invite friends and relatives to spend a day in school, or use the school facilities, but only with prior approval (one week's notice generally required).
-Approval should be obtained from the Deputy Head of Campus ahead of time.
+Approval should be obtained from the program head ahead of time.

 Meals and Snacks